apple/ccs-caldavtester/README.txt

 	--exclude FILE : when running with --all, exclude the file from the test run.

+	--observer OBSEREVER : specify one or more times to change which classes are used to process log and trace messages during a test.
+The OBSERVER name must be the name of a module in the observers package.
+The default observer is the "log" observer which produces an output similar to Python unit tests.
+The "trace" observer produces an output similar to the original output format.
+	The "jsondump" observer prints a JSON representation of the test results.

 	file1 file2 ...: a list of test files to execute tests from.

 QUICKSTART